-Although the Trustees review the ongoing suitability of the funds held regularly, the expectation is that funds will normally be held for several years.
+Although the Trustee reviews the ongoing suitability of the funds held regularly, the expectation is that funds will normally be held for several years.

-At least every three years, the Trustees will review whether the ongoing use of each fund remains consistent with their investment strategy.
+At least every three years, the Trustee will review whether the ongoing use of each fund remains consistent with its investment strategy.

-The Trustees will ensure that any new funds introduced into the investment strategy are appropriate to the circumstances of the Scheme.
+The Trustee will ensure that any new funds introduced into the investment strategy are appropriate to the circumstances of the Scheme.